EmreUSL/ExpenseTracker/README.md

 # Expense Tracker

- This is an application that allows you to manage your budget.
+ This is an iOS application that allows you to manage your budget.

  * I developed the application with Swift language and MVC architecture.
  * I used Storyboard and UIKit for design.